dshieble/dshieble.github.io/_posts/2010-05-20-large-language-models-part-2.md

 ![Three options for LLMs](/img/LLMsTextSketch-Agents.drawio.png)

-In this case we don't need an LLM Output Manager, since the software system that
+One component that distinguishes the End-to-End Agent architecture from the other two architectures is the LLM Output Manager.
+In this architecture the LLM output itself controls whether the software system simply returns the output or makes a call to the search API and then re-runs the LLM.

  prompts from the initial "write a summary..." prompt: first one that instructs the LLM to